 For a deeper wash: spray approximately 40 pumps directly onto your mat and leave for 3-5 minutes.
 Use a damp cloth and scrub the surface to remove dirt and stains.
 Wipe your mat down with a clean cloth and air dry before rolling and using.

-For Manduka GRP and all open-cell yoga mats, you'll need the Manduka Everyday GRP Mat Cleanser.
+For Manduka GRP and all open-cell yoga mats, you'll need the Manduka GRP Yoga Mat Restore.
 GRP mats absorb a lot of moisture, so they need a regular, thorough cleaning.
 Pump foam onto a clean sponge or damp cloth, apply pressure and wipe down the entire surface of your mat.
 Rinse the sponge or cloth thoroughly and wipe down your mat with fresh water.
 Hang to dry before rolling and storing the mat.

 To wash a rubber mat, the vinegar-based Manduka Natural Rubber Mat Wash neutralises bacteria and odour and restores moisture and surface grip, all with a refreshing lemongrass & sage scent.

 If your practice is particularly sweaty (we're looking at you, Hot Yoga devotees), it goes without saying that your mat will need more frequent washing!

 Every so often, give your mat a deep clean with a product like the Manduka Botanical Disinfecting Cleaner (not suitable for Manduka GRP yoga mats).
 A thorough clean will remove buildup - goodbye sweat - and breathe new life into your mat.

 Your mat is a companion of sorts, and it deserves gentle TLC.
 We sing the praises of high-quality yoga mats and recommend investing in one to last a lifetime.